 According to Healthline, "Aromatherapy is the use of organic compounds to improve your mood, mental state, or health.
 These organic compounds are called essential oils.
 They're made from various plant parts, such as roots, seeds, leaves, and blossoms."
 Note that experts aren't completely sure how these oils work, and they don't work for everyone, but some can be used to help with depression (not cure it).

 Some essential oils recommended for treating symptoms of depression are:

 Some essential oils recommended for treating symptoms of anxiety are:

 Essential oils can be used on their own or blended and used in different combinations for different purposes.
 They can also be used in many ways, depending on your needs or preferences.
 You can diffuse essential oils, use them in a bath, or apply them topically with a roll-on or during a message.

-Gardening is a form of plant therapy that is sometimes used in the elderly care and the creation of therapeutic gardens.
-This form of plant therapy can be used to complement medication or talk therapy, boosting mental health outcomes.
+Gardening is a form of plant therapy that is sometimes used in elderly care and therapeutic gardens.
+This form of plant therapy can complement talk therapy and possibly other treatment options, boosting mental health outcomes.

 - Fragrant plants - rose, gardenia, lilac, lemon balm, pine

 - Edibles - fruits, vegetables, herbs

 It's important to note that just like essential oils, you should always check on the safety and toxicity of plants you are using, especially if you have pets or plan to consume any of the growing things.